 The letter is the speed rating.
 This tells you the maximum speed the tyre is suitable for.
-You can use this in your WhatTyre tyre search too, though you can also leave this as “ANY” if you like.
+This is the fourth and final part of your WhatTyre tyre search.
 Most car tyres for road use have a maximum speed between 118mph (T) and 187mph (Y).

 Therefore, our example tyre has a maximum speed of 150mph as it has the speed rating V. The load index of 91 means it can carry a load of 615kg.

 Why can’t I just put my car reg number in?

 WhatTyre wants to promote tyre knowledge in the wider car tyre market.
 We think everyone should be able to find and understand their tyre size.